a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Find a folder containing a file where the folder and file's creation dates (File > Get Info) differ.
 Copy the folder.
 Select the file in the copied folder.
 File > Get Info.
 Verify that the file creation and modification dates match the original.

+* Launch DeskTop.
+Open two windows containing multiple files.
+Select multiples files in the first window.
+File > Copy To....
+Select the second window's location as a destination and click OK.
+During the initial count of the files, press Escape.
+Verify that the count is canceled and the progress dialog is closed, and that the second window's contents do not refresh.
+* Launch DeskTop.
+Open two windows containing multiple files.
+Select multiples files in the first window.
+File > Copy To....
+Select the second window's location as a destination and click OK.
+After the initial count of the files is complete and the actual operation has started, press Escape.
+Verify that the second window's contents do refresh.

 ## Get Info